PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 ## Project status & Next Steps

 The Tableau dashboard as-is helps users compare individual DHPAs on different characteristics.
 It does not aggregate totals to the country or state such that a person could see how many total FTEs are needed in Louisiana overall.
-Such an additional dashboard hat would be a good next step to work on.
+Such an additional dashboard that would be a good next step to work on.